gbrlbrbs/minishell/README.md

 # CES-33 - Minishell

-A minishell without tty and job control (for now...)
+A minishell WITH tty and job control.